Amortized Analysis via Coalgebra: Introduction

 Semantically, we will work in the Eilenberg--Moore category of a monad $T$ on $\Set$, written $\Alg{T}$.
 This category is complete and cocomplete, and it is powered and copowered over $\Set$.
-We recall that for any monad $T : \catC \to \catC$, there is an adjunction $\F{} \dashv \U{} : \Alg{T} \to \catC$ whose induced monad is $T$.
-Often, we will let $T$ be a writer monad $\Writer{(-)}$, where $(\Cost, +, 0)$ is a monoid representing cost.
-For clarity, we indicate that a value $c : \Cost$ is a cost using the notation $\cost{c}$.
-An algebra for the writer monad is a set equipped with a coherent method for storing abstract cost within the set.
+We recall that for any monad $T : \Set \to \Set$, there is an adjunction $\F{} \dashv \U{} : \Alg{T} \to \Set$ whose induced monad is $T$.
+Often, we will let $T$ be a writer monad $\Writer{(-)}$.
+An algebra for the writer monad is a set $\U{\X}$ equipped with a coherent method for storing abstract cost within the set, $\mathsf{charge}_{\X} : \Cost \times \U{\X} \to \U{\X}$.
 In the present work, this aspect of the category of algebras will be essential: since every object comes equipped with a method for absorbing cost, any cost incurred will by construction be amortized forward.
-Inspired by call-by-push-value~\cite{levy>2003}, we will abbreviate morphisms $\F{A} \to X$ as simply $A \pto X$.
-Also, when using the writer monad, we will notate the cost and behavior components of a map $\implCoalg : X \to \F{A}$ as $\costof{\implCoalg} : X \to \Cost$ and $\behof{\implCoalg} : X \to A$, respectively.
+Inspired by call-by-push-value~\cite{levy>2003}, we will abbreviate morphisms $\F{\A} \to \X$ as simply $\A \pto \X$, which we often implicitly understand as $\A \to \U{\X}$ using the adjunction.
+Such maps implicitly propagate cost from the input to the output, also essential for amortization since previously-incurred cost should never be lost.
+Also, when using the writer monad, we will notate the cost and behavior components of a map $\implCoalg : \A \pto \F{\B}$ as $\costof{\implCoalg} : \A \to \Cost$ and $\behof{\implCoalg} : \A \to \B$, respectively.

-\paragraph{Synopsis} In Section~\ref{sec:coalgebra}, we introduce coalgebra morphisms and show that in the category of writer monad algebras, they behave like a generalization of the potential functions of amortized analysis.
-In Section~\ref{sec:profunctor}, we consider the scenario where data structures fork into multiple instances or join multiple instances into one using coalgebras of endoprofunctors, exploiting the symmetric monoidal structure on the category of writer monad algebras present given a commutative cost model to sum the potential of all relevant instances.
+\paragraph{Synopsis} In Section~\ref{sec:coalgebra}, we introduce coalgebra morphisms and show that in the presence of cost, they generalize the potential functions of amortized analysis.
+In Section~\ref{sec:lax}, we support inexact amortized upper bounds by generalizing from categories to bicategories and from coalgebra morphisms to colax coalgebra morphisms.
+In Section~\ref{sec:profunctor}, we incorporate mixed-variance operations using endoprofunctors, exploiting the symmetric monoidal structure on the category of writer monad algebras present given a commutative cost model to sum the potential of all relevant instances.
 In Section~\ref{sec:composition}, we observe that potential functions can be composed, and we view coalgebras as an indexed category in order to implement one amortized data structure in terms of another with a differing signature.
-In Section~\ref{sec:lax}, we generalize from categories to bicategories and from coalgebra morphisms to colax coalgebra morphisms, supporting inexact amortized upper bounds.